Thursday, July 30, 2009

 poetic soul and he rips it open, while hoping you won't rip

-off his precious, personal mind-boggling collection
+off his precious, personal mind-boggling collection.
+I intend

-tell you more about his tremendous achievements at a later
+to tell you more about his tremendous achievements at a later

-if that is ever possible - because I have yet to digest
+time - if that is ever possible - because I have yet to digest

 the brunt of his prolific blogging, photography and outpourings